Scandinavian law: Swedish law

-Further to the above, there is also the Riksdagordningen (2014) which translates to the Parliament Act (2014),however this is not classified as a law fundamental to the state.
+Further to the above, there is also Riksdagordningen (2014) which translates to the Parliament Act (2014),however this is not classified as a law fundamental to the state.

-The fundamental laws take precedence over all other laws and the courts have a obligation to judicially review new laws.
+The fundamental laws take precedence over all other laws and the courts have an obligation to judicially review new laws.
 The written Constitution regulates the Riksdag – the Swedish Parliament, the appointing of Government officials and it sets out the key ways in which Sweden's authorities shall function.

 The Swedish Code of Statutes is Sweden's official compilation of all laws enacted by the Riksdag and regulations issued by the Government.

 This Code is enacted into statutory law, however it forms its own disjointed legal code containing all of the laws passed by the Government, including civil and criminal law, procedure, regulations, legal information and all other legal articles pertinent to Sweden.
 Although Sweden follows a civil law system, this Code of Statutes combines both statutory and civil law.
 The Code is amended frequently and amendments are integrated to the existing statutes.
 Similar to Norway, Sweden's Constitution is placed at the front of its Code of Statutes.